Educational Objectives and Enrollment

 In order to engage in this structured plan, students must register full time (with three or four courses) in each quarter of the standard academic year (autumn, winter, spring) for the first two years.
 Full-time registration allows for completion of the general education requirements and introductory courses to the major, and enables students to participate fully in the intellectual life of the College.
 As young scholars, students test their understanding and perspective across all disciplines in conversation with peers.
 The community that develops in College Housing and in cocurricular student life builds on students’ common experiences in learning and in exploring beyond the classroom.
 Further, the elements of the general education curriculum provide cross-disciplinary perspectives on enduring questions and create the habits of mind that prepare students for advanced studies.

-The University official responsible for coordinating compliance with this Notice of Nondiscrimination is Bridget Collier, Associate Provost and Director of the Office for Equal Opportunity Programs.
+The University official responsible for coordinating compliance with this Notice of Nondiscrimination is Bridget Collier, Associate Provost for Equal Opportunity Programs.
 Ms. Collier also serves as the University’s Title IX Coordinator, Affirmative Action Officer, and Section 504/ADA Coordinator.
-You may contact Ms. Collier by emailing firstname.lastname@example.org, by calling 773.702.5671, or by writing to Bridget Collier, Office of the Provost, The University of Chicago, 5801 S. Ellis Ave., Suite 427, Chicago, IL 60637.
+You may contact Ms. Collier by emailing email@example.com, by calling 773.702.5671, or by writing to Bridget Collier, Office of the Provost, The University of Chicago, 5525 S. Ellis Ave., Suite 171, Chicago, IL 60637.

 The University of Chicago is accredited by the Higher Learning Commission of the North Central Association.

 The content of this catalog is accurate as of April 1, 2019.
 It is subject to change.